(Spay Our Strays)

 2. Feral cats must be housed in approved humane traps that can be borrowed with a refundable deposit from LCDAS.
 Please note the caretaker may bring carriers to their surgery appointment to transport the feral cats home after surgery leaving the humane trap at LCDAS.
 Proper trapping will be explained by staff members if necessary when picking up borrowed traps.
 Please note all cats must be housed in approved humane traps for the safety of our staff – no exceptions.

 3. Place a towel or blanket over the trap when the cat is caught to keep it calm during transport for surgery.
+Click here for more info and to view a picture of the required covering over the trap.

 4. Feral cats are sterilized, vaccinated for rabies, implanted with a microchip, left ear-tipped (the universal sign the TNR program), and returned to their colony.
-If the caretaker does not wish for the ear to be tipped, regular sterilization fees of $50 per male and $75 per female will apply.
+If the caretaker does not wish for the ear to be tipped, regular sterilization fees of $75 will apply.
 LCDAS recommends not releasing feral sterilized cats until the following afternoon to provide recovery from the effects of anesthesia.
 Please be sure to utilize a safe and comfortable place for recovery until being released the following day.
 There should be no food or water given until the following day to prevent vomiting and choking.
 Please be advised that to prevent suffering from non-treatable injuries or illness feral cats may be humanely euthanized which is determined by the licensed veterinarian.

 5. The dedicated caretakers provide on-going care (food, water, shelter, and medical attention) and trap newcomers for TNR.